m4rc0g/RdStation/README.md

 Then go to Settings > RdStation<br>
 Just fill with your token.

-Now you have to install Contact Form 7 plugin and set the fields to work properly with your RdStation.<br>
+Now you have to <a href="https://wordpress.org/plugins/contact-form-7/">install Contact Form 7 plugin</a> and set the fields to work properly with your RdStation.<br>

 <h3>Contact form 7 example</h3>